 KUKKA, THE JOURNEY

 Jewelry is among the most intimate art anyone can own.
 It is carried against the skin.
-It becomes a part of the wearer and helps enlarge who he or she is.
-It is Conchi Fernandez’s hope that wearing or giving Kukka is not just an expression of beauty but also an evocation of each person’s journey, a token of connection between people, and a blessing and a talisman testifying to the beauty of an interconnected world.
+It becomes a part of the wearer and helps augment who he or she is.
+It is Conchi Fernandez’s hope that wearing or giving Kukka is not just an expression of beauty but also an evocation of each person’s journey, a token of connection between people, a blessing and a talisman testifying to the beauty of an interconnected world.